 Platforms & Tools

 Admiral Markets is predominantly a MetaTrader broker, which means traders can choose from the suite of popular retail trading platforms for which MetaQuotes Software Corp is known.
 This includes the MetaTrader4 (MT4) and MetaTrader5 (MT5) platforms, which support automated trading systems.
-While MT4 desktop and mobile come standard, Admiral Markets also offers MT4 web, which is a nice addition for customers.
+To learn more about MT4, read our MetaTrader guide.

 While MetaTrader4 comes standard, with little that varies from broker to broker on the surface of the platform, there can be significant differences in how the platform is set up when it comes to pricing, execution method, and other administrative areas that can affect your trading experience.

 As a MetaTrader broker, Admiral Markets stands out with its MT4 Supreme offering, which consists of a suite of 12 expert advisors and 20 custom indicators.
 These tools are comparable to MT4 add-ons offered by ADS Securities and Pepperstone, as they’re created by the same developer by FX Blue LLP.

 Without question, the volatility protection tools are a big plus for a broker that offers only agency execution.